How can I tell the difference between a flying ant and a termite?

 · Ants’ front 2 wings are longer than the rear 2 and appear to have veins.
 Termites’ 4 wings are all equal length and appear to be translucent

 I have a bug and I don’t know what it is.
 Can you help me?

 Of course!
 Our technicians can usually identify a bug by asking you a few questions like where you found it, size, color, and general shape.
 Occasionally we will need an intact specimen to identify the less common bugs.

 What are some signs that I have a pest infestation?

 The obvious signs of an infestation would be the insects themselves, but sometimes their evidence is more subtle, like insect waste (frass), or cardboard damage.
-When there are no obvious signs of infestation, accurate inspection and identification requires an experienced pest management professional.
+When there are no obvious signs of infestation, accurate inspection and identification require an experienced pest control professional.
 Once the inspection is complete, pests have been identified and the infestation severity determined, our pest experts will design a customized pest control plan around your specific needs.

 What are the most common household pests in DE, MD and PA?

 The local eco-system yields a wide array of pests that can be a nuisance to homeowners.
 Some of the most common include various species of ants, termites, yellow-jackets, rodents, and crickets.

 Why are these pests in my home?

 Pests generally like your home for the same reasons you do; your house provides them with food, water, and a safer place to live.